How Soviet Security treated novelists in the 1930s

 The ‘Fond’ or collection of documents held in the Russian State Archive of Contemporary History, or RGANI, entitled Fond 89 was especially useful.[42]
 Historians would do well to note the reason for the creation of this Fond, which is composed of documents taken from other state archives, including the FSB archive.
 It was produced in the early 1990s, when President Yeltsin decided to make the Communist Party illegal, and it is dedicated to proving that: ‘the Communist Party of the Soviet Union showed a complete disregard for human rights and international law.’[43]

 RGALI also holds valuable examples of how the policies of Glavlit were implemented, such as the correspondence of the “Posrednik” co-operative publishing house with Glavlit, regarding editorial and publishing plans and the limiting of the publishing house to theoretical pedagogic literature.
 RGALI holds papers relating to many writers, including Platonov, Bulgakov, Ehrenburg and Konstantin Simonov, which were all extremely useful.[45]
 There are also several important books of documents which were extremely valuable for this project, including from the ‘Annals of Communism’ series Vlast i khudozhestvennia, The Road to Terror, and various books of letters written by Stalin to Molotov, Kaganovich and Dimitrov.
-The memoirs of many writers and politicians were a highly useful source of detail and personal reflection on the times, as were reports from newspapers of the time.
-Two online archive projects also proved to be hugely useful.
-The first is the Stalin Digital Archive, which has published a vast amount of Stalin’s own correspondence and other related material.
-The second is a website called prozhito.org, which is an online repository of Russian and Soviet diaries from the 20th century.
+The memoirs of many writers and politicians offered useful detail and personal reflection on the times, as were reports from newspapers of the time.
+Two online archive projects also proved to be hugely useful: the first is the Stalin Digital Archive which has published a vast amount of Stalin’s own correspondence and other related material; the second is the website, prozhito.org which is an online repository of Russian and Soviet diaries from the 20th century.

-Many of the documents about the NKVD and Soviet novelists come from state archives holding collections of government documents, however it was also important to this project to look at material from non-government archives.
+Many of the documents about the NKVD and Soviet novelists come from state archives holding collections of government documents.
+However it was also important to this project to look at material from non-government archives.
 The impetus to use documents from non-government archives came specifically from a suggestion in Clark and Dobrenko’s Soviet Culture and Power, in which they suggest using material from archives such as creative unions and publishing houses in order to supplement the government documents published in their book.[46]
 This allows us to compare the version of events in the accounts of the non-governmental organisations with the ones in the official state archives.
-Although there are a huge amount of documents available from the state archives, a good proportion of them have been used by other historians, both western and Russian.
-However, the files from these non-governmental archives have not been so widely accessed.
+While a good proportion of the huge amount of documents available from the state archives have been used by other historians, both western and Russian, the files from these non-governmental archives have not been so widely accessed.

-One such archive that holds this type of material is the Center for Preservation of Records since 1917—Holdings from the former Central Archive of the City of Moscow or TsGA Moskvy.
-This archive holds records of Trade Unions in Moscow, and holds some information on the creative trade unions.
+One such archive isthe former Central Archive of the City of Moscow or TsGA Moskvy.
+This archive holds records of trade unions in Moscow including the creative trade unions.
 It also holds the main body of records of agencies administering Moscow cultural affairs, such as the Administration for Publishing and Book Distribution of the Moscow City Executive Committee and the Committee on Cultural of the Government of Moscow.
-It holds records of cultural divisions of raion executive committees (website: http://cgamos.ru/storage_centers/28615/).
+It holds records of cultural divisions of ‘raion’ executive committees (website: http://cgamos.ru/storage_centers/28615/).
 The State Archive of Historico-Political Records of Moscow also holds some records from trade unions archives, although it was only set up in 2011 and as of 2013 was still in the process of formation.
-Furthermore, while the journal that I use as a case study, Literaturnyi Kritik is mentioned in passing in a small number of scholarly works,[47] more in-depth analysis of its activity over the entirety of the seven years in which it was published has not so far been carried out.
+Furthermore, while the journal that I use as a case study, Literaturnyi Kritik, is mentioned in passing in a small number of scholarly works,[47] more in-depth analysis of its activity over the entirety of the seven years in which it was published has not so far been carried out.

 Secondary sources